-I am aware that there are quite some posts about this topic on the web.
+I know that there are quite some posts about this topic on the web.
 My reason for adding my version is threefold.

 - DSM, the software on the Synology NAS, is progressing.
 This makes some publications outdated.
 The time of this publication marks the end of the DSM 6 era, but I updated it for DSM 7

 - Second, most publications do not take the different setups into account.
 It is not the same setup for every user.
 There are several differences that I will highlight here.

-- Last but not least, I wanted to set up it myself, so why not share it with you?
+- Lastly, I wanted to set it up myself, so why not share it with you?

-The basic configuration of a Time Machine backup to a Synology NAS is rather straightforward.
+The basic configuration of a Time Machine backup to a Synology NAS is relatively straightforward.
 I outline it in the Generic configuration section below.

 In some additional Background notes, I discuss several differences and exceptions that may or may not apply to you.
 It also helps you to understand what you are doing while setting up your Time Machine backup to your NAS.

-I advise you to go through all of them and determine whether they apply to your setup or not.
+I advise you to review them and determine whether they apply to your setup.

 Setting up a Time Machine backup to your Synology DiskStation involves several steps on both the NAS and the Mac.